-- The first step in resolving workplace issues is usually a discussion with the supervisor or a representative from the local Human Resources manager or group.
+- The first step in resolving workplace issues is usually a discussion with the supervisor or a representative from the local Human Resources office.

-- Any employee may also discuss any of his/her workplace concerns with a member of the Stanford Employee and Labor Relations Office at firstname.lastname@example.org or call 650-721-4272.
+- Any employee may also discuss any of their workplace concerns with a member of University Human Resources/Employee and Labor Relations at firstname.lastname@example.org or call 650-721-4272.

-- In addition, specific offices exist to assist employees with specific concerns or employees who are located at the School of Medicine or SLAC.
+- In addition, specific offices exist to assist employees with specific concerns.

-- Concerns regarding sexual harassment or consensual sexual or romantic relationships in the workplace/educational setting may be made to any Sexual Harassment Adviser listed at https://harass.stanford.edu, or to the Sexual Harassment Policy Office (650-724-2120 or firstname.lastname@example.org)
+- Concerns regarding sexual harassment or consensual sexual or romantic relationships in the workplace/educational setting may be made to any Sexual Harassment Adviser listed at https://harass.stanford.edu, or to the Sexual Harassment Policy Office at 650-724-2120 or firstname.lastname@example.org.

-- Concerns regarding conduct believed to be unethical or unlawful may be made to the University Compliance and Ethics Office (at firstname.lastname@example.org or 650-721-2667).
+- Concerns regarding conduct believed to be unethical or unlawful may be made to the Ethics and Compliance Office at firstname.lastname@example.org or 650-721-2667.

-- Anonymous concerns can be submitted to the Compliance and Ethics Helpline (at helpline.stanford.edu).
+- Anonymous concerns can be submitted to the Ethics and Compliance Helpline at helpline.stanford.edu.

 - Confidential submission of concerns.
 Sometimes, employees want to discuss concerns in confidence.
 Discussing complaints with a confidential Stanford Representative will NOT constitute “notice” to the University, nor will it create a record of your concerns with the University.
 Confidential resources are: